jstrand/elm-workshop/README.md

 Then point your browser to http://localhost:8000/Step1/Step1.elm.
 This should show you the first stage of the app and some instructions on what you need to do to it.
-The reactor can keep running the whole workshop there is no need to restart it.
+The reactor can keep running the whole workshop, there is no need to restart it.